 The answerphone sometimes comes on so please be ready and please leave me a message - I do pick them up regularly during the day when I stop the machines, and if I don't call you back immediately I'll nearly always return your call that night unless I am really busy (in which case the answerphone message will usually tell you so).
 I also don't like emails but please feel free to text anytime during sensible hours!

 PLEASE NOTE ALL ENQUIRIES / SALES ARE BY PHONE ONLY.
 HEALTH / SAFETY HAS FORCED ME TO KEEP THE BOURNE YARD CLOSED TO THE PUBLIC.
 SORRY

 With bases in South Lincolnshire near Bourne and near Stamford, the map provides a general guide to the coverage area although this will shrink to somewhat closer around Bourne and Stamford as peak season approaches.
-I deliver full loads of logs to Peterborough and Spalding, as well as full loads of logs to Grantham, Oakham, Rutland, Lincolnshire and Sleaford areas.
-I will also consider full truck and trailer load of logs delivered further away outside peak season.
+I deliver full loads of ash logs to Market Deeping, Peterborough and Spalding, as well as full loads of ash logs to Grantham, Oakham, Sleaford, Rutland and Lincolnshire.
+I will also consider a complete parcel of truck and trailer load of logs delivered much further away from Bourne outside peak season eg I've been asked to deliver to someones holiday cottage in the Yorkshire Dales, and places in the Lincolnshire Wolds/Norfolk - all of which provide great days/weekends out for me in summertime so please feel free to enquire!

 Click on map to enlarge

 Weights and measurements are as accurate as I can be but purely to cover myself in this modern era, I sell my loads as 'sold as seen'.
 The photos are there to provide a clear guide and I don't try to deceive people with phrases often used over the phone such as:

 i) "a load on a tonne truck".
 For example, either of my loads on the truck are "a load of logs on a 1 tonne truck"!
 And more recently, ''a tonne builder bag'', which actually holds around just 300kg when full of logs rather than sand!!